lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 In your hardhat project, create a `.env` file (if it's not already present) and fill the `PRIVATE_KEY` and `UP_ADDR` with the info coming from your UP Browser Extension.
 To get those values:

 - Click on the extension
-- Click on the ⚙️ at the top right corner, then select "reveal private keys"
+- Click on the Settings icon ⚙️ at the top right corner, then select "reveal private keys"
 - Enter your password
 - Scroll down and copy the `privateKey` field to your `.env` file in `PRIVATE_KEY`
 - Copy the `address` field to your `.env` file in `UP_ADDR`